Khakee (film): Plot

-Upon reaching Mumbai, Ansari dies.
-Deodhar tempts Anant to toe the line, but Anant refuses.
+Upon reaching Mumbai, the team is devastated as Ansari dies.
+They however, give him a proper burial and vow to clear his name.
+Deodhar tries to coax Anant to toe the line, but Anant refuses.
 The team finds the file through journalist Bhaskar's son.
-Shekhar and Mahalakshmi go to the General post office and recover the file, but Aangre ambushes them.
-Shekhar is lured into a stadium where it is revealed that Mahalakshmi is actually Aangre's girlfriend and was planted on the team by Aangre to track their movements.
-The file is forfeited, Shekhar is killed, but not before he places a call to Anant, letting him know that Mahalakshmi is a double agent.
+Shekhar and Mahalakshmi go to the general post office and recover the file, but Aangre ambushes them.
+Shekhar is lured into a stadium where it is revealed that Mahalakshmi is Aangre's girlfriend and was planted on the team by Aangre to track their location.
+Shekhar gets shot by Aangre's men, but not before he places a call to Anant stealthily by pressing speed dial, letting him know that Mahalakshmi is a double agent.

-Anant and Ashwin now attack Naidu and make him spill the beans; they locate Aangre by following Mahalakshmi.
+Following Shekhar's death, Anant and Ashwin now attack Naidu and make him spill the beans; they locate Aangre by following Mahalakshmi.
 In a shootout, Aangre uses Mahalakshmi as a shield, and she dies.
-Anant chases Aangre and nabs him with a huge police force while Ashwin recovers the file.
+Anant chases Aangre, there is a fight and Anant beats Aangre brutally with Shekhar's belt while Ashwin recovers the file.

-With compelling evidence from the file, the court convicts Aangre, Deodhar and Naidu for life, much to the relief of Ansari's family, who is no longer branded a traitor and terrorist, for whom Anant promises to take care of Ansari's son.
-On route jail, Aangre sees the bolts holding his handcuffs loose.
-He grabs a rifle and tries to escape, only to realize the rifle is empty.
-Ashwin shoots Aangre and shows him the screws of the bolts, indicating that this was a setup for an encounter.
-He then calls headquarters, informing them that Aangre has been fatally wounded while trying to escape from custody "despite warning" while Aangre eventually succumbs to his wounds, as the credits roll.
+With compelling evidence from the file, the court convicts Aangre, Deodhar, and Naidu for life, much to the relief of Ansari's family, who is no longer branded a traitor and terrorist, for whom Anant promises to take care of Ansari's son.
+On route to jail, Aangre sees the bolts holding his handcuffs loose.
+He grabs a rifle and tries to escape, only to find the rifle empty.
+Ashwin shoots Aangre and shows him the screws of the bolts, indicating that this was a setup for an encounter and payback for the deaths of Kamlesh, Ansari, and Shekhar.
+He then calls the headquarters, informing them that Aangre has been fatally wounded while trying to escape from custody despite being warned.
+Aangre eventually succumbs to his wounds.